 Since the explosion of the Internet and web 2.0 in 2005, the number of domains, stand alone websites and blogs has increased dramatically - approximately 300%, according to data from Netcraft.
 Furthermore, the release of open source blogging software and social media has made it possible for anyone with little or no web development experience to get online and start advertising to the world.
 Plug-ins and various influences allow bloggers to advertise products on their own websites without actually knowing the full implications of whether their content, facts and imagery are compliant.

-As per a blog post by Greenlight in September 2010 about the new Advertising Standards Authority (ASA) regulations covering all online marketing and advertising as of March 2011, cookies are an essential method of campaign tracking and affiliate management.
+As per the new Advertising Standards Authority (ASA) regulations covering all online marketing and advertising, cookies are an essential method of campaign tracking and affiliate management.
 Now, businesses and individuals with an online presence will need to rethink how they will operate going forward.

 Companies domiciled within the EU will be required to abide by the EU regulations, controlled by the respective country's body/bodies; however those domiciled under different jurisdiction outside the EU will not be required to comply nor can they enforce the directives on those that serve consumers within the EU due to the complexities of international law.
 For best practice and company image, it will likely be the case that firms spanning multiple jurisdictions will conform to the EU regulations by ensuring their entire website, digital advertisements and online marketing strategies meet the criteria.